denisbohm/firefly-ice-api/README.md

 firefly-sync
 ============

-Firefly Sync Mac OS X Application
+Firefly Device Framework/Library for Mac OS X & iOS with sample applications

 See http://fireflydesign.com for information on the open source Firefly Activity Monitor.